KenYounge/passcode/README.md

   2. Create a passphrase.

-     * Generate an ASCII passphrase and save it into a file (by default, `passcode.key`).
+     * First option is to generate an ASCII passphrase manually and to thebn save it into a file, such as `passcode.key`

-     * If no key file exists, `passcode` will prompt you to enter one and will then save it to `passcode.key`.
+     * Second option is to leave the `key_dev` parameter blank, and `passcode` will prompt you for a passcode.

-     * You can use different keys for different modules, to enforce differential access-control.
+     * You can use different keys for different code modules, thereby enforcing differential access-control.

   3. Import passcode and private modules:

-     * The following code first imports passcode
-     * Then the code uses the `passcode.import_export()` function to encrypt, decrypt, and import modules.
+     * The following code uses the `passcode.import_export()` function to encrypt, decrypt, and import code modules.
-     * The original source code will be imported into the `local` scope.
-     * After running `import_export()` you can reference variables and functions from the indicated modules as normal.
+     * The original source code is imported into local scope and you can reference variables and functions as normal.

     import passcode
-    exec(passcode.import_export('private_settings', '~/passcode1.key', '/private/passcode1.key'))
+    exec(passcode.import_export('private_settings', locals(), '~/passcode1.key', '/private/passcode1.key'))
-    exec(passcode.import_export('private_functions', '~/passcode2.key', '/private/passcode2.key'))
+    exec(passcode.import_export('private_functions', locals(), '~/passcode2.key', '/private/passcode2.key'))

   4. Exclude the original plaintext files (that you want to secure) from the repository.